 By this point, life had taught me that I needed both money and experiences if I were to be happy.
 (Those are two things I learned, anyway.
 Take a look at this list of ways to stay mentally strong and happy for more on this).

-I learned I need some money (not a lot, but enough to live off of), some possessions, and experiences to be happy.
+I learned I need some money (not a lot, but enough to live off of), some possessions, and lots of experiences to be happy.

 What does science say about that?